Know what can & can't be recycled

 Find out by clicking on Collection Information and then select your community.

 What can be recycled is determined by markets and technology not necessarily the recycling symbol.
 Learn more about what is Accepted and Not Accepted in Curb It!

 Collection is every other week and almost always coincides with garbage day.

 - Check the calendar on the cart.
 Just match the color of the lid (black or green) with the color of the week on the calendar.

-- Visit your City Hall for a magnet version of the Calendar.
+- Visit your City Hall for a magnetic version of the calendar.

 - Go to Collection Information for community specific information.